oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 2. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
 The authorization server MUST reject the JWT if it is using a Message Authentication Code (MAC) based algorithm.
 The authorization server MUST reject JWTs with an invalid signature.

 3. The public key used to verify the JWT MUST be the key located in the "cnf" claim of the corresponding Client Attestation JWT.

+4. The value of the `iss` claim, representing the client_id MUST match the value of the `sub` claim in the corresponding Client Attestation JWT.

-4. The Authorization Server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+5. The Authorization Server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.